Commercial Real Estate

 The cities of Bangalore, Chennai, and Pune were responsible for 59% of all office leasing activities during those three months.

-• According to Colliers, Commercial spaces offer investors with an average yield of 6-10%.
+• According to Colliers, Commercial spaces offer investors an average yield of 6-10%.

 In Q3 2023, office leasing surged by 17% Q-o-Q and 33% Y-o-Y, hitting 15.8 million sq. ft.
 Mumbai, Bangalore, and Hyderabad dominated, driving 60% of the transaction boom.